Sunday, 1 March 2020

 Quezon's Game Bagastsing, Bianco, Billy Ray Gallion & friend.

 Matthew E. Rosen’s Quezon's Game showed up there.
 How long is it since you saw a Philippino film?
 It’s clearly a movie of high seriousness.
 It deals with the Philippines president in power in 1938 as the transition to self government from the USA is taking place and World War II looms.
 This one is not going to tell us about native rice famines and the establishment of a Philippino language however.
-Star Raymong Bagastsing, a busy actor with a background in martial arts films and appearing in the Spanish 1898 Los Ultimos Filipinos, spends the movie agonising about twelve hundred Jews that the Nazis prove anxious to off load while racist elements in the American political system block his attempts to accept them.
+Star Raymong Bagastsing, a busy actor with a background in martial arts films and appearing in the Spanish 1898 Los Ultimos Filipinos, spends the movie agonising about twelve hundred Jews that the Nazis prove anxious to off load, while racist elements in the American political system block his attempts to accept them.

 This works out as lots of footage of the cast impersonating historical personages smoking cigars and wearing baggy tropical gear at card games where we never see the value of the hands.
 The presence of David Bianco's Dwight Eisenhower, then in the American colonial administration, keeps on threatening to provide significant historical comment and failing to do so.
 Jennifer Blair-Bianco’s Mamie doing the To Have and Have Not put down of the “shameless bitch” band singer who has eyes for Ike does spark interest but goes nowhere.
 At least a nasty SS Officer in full black dress uniform provides variety.

-What we get is endless detail on immigration quotas, visas, the agonising process of crossing names off a list produced by placing an advertisement in German papers to attract immigrants for the new Quezon City while Bagatsing coughs blood into a folded white hankie.
+What we get is endless detail on immigration quotas, visas, the agonising process of crossing names off a list produced by placing an advertisement in German papers to attract immigrants for the new Quezon City, while Bagatsing coughs blood into a folded white hankie.

 As director, Commercials specialist Matthew E. Rosen can’t manage the drama unearthed for Ship of Fools or Exodus.
 He does better under his other hat as cameraman, providing an appealing, sunny Manila of luxurious Malacañang Palace interiors, homes and terraces and picturesque poled water taxis.